-Blockchain technology has already made its impact on financial services.
-Now, it presents several significant opportunities in the oil and gas industry.
-Oil and gas companies with heavy transportation expenditure occurring from processes like freight audit and payments can drive substantial savings with blockchain.
+Blockchain technology is already making its impact felt across diverse industries, including the financial services industry.
+Now, it is ready to create several significant opportunities in the oil and gas industry.
+Oil and gas companies with heavy transportation expenditures occurring from processes like freight audits and payments can drive substantial savings with blockchain solutions.

 Essentially, petroleum companies process thousands of freight transactions each day.
-However, reconciling freight invoicing against services with appropriate remittances proves to be laborious and costly for them.
+However, reconciliation of freight invoicing against services with appropriate remittances proves to be laborious and costly for them.

 Here, blockchain can significantly enhance the freight audit and payment process with transparent and accurate freight rates, shipment routing, and invoice generation.

-In other words, blockchain acts as an underlying mechanism that enables information transfer with transparency and security, and no central authority, or intermediary dependence.
+In other words, blockchain can act as an underlying mechanism that enables information storage and transfer with transparency and security, and no central authority or intermediary dependence.

 The freight bill audit and payment process involves a growing chain of appended transactions between transporters and consumers.
 It includes several manually managed steps like freight rate management, invoicing, and payments.
 Applying blockchain here enables secure sharing and access to these transactions, and provides efficient freight audits, payments, and reconciliation.